 Notes: (i) The column “Difference” shows the result of subtracting values listed under “Wife employed” from “Wife not employed.” (ii) The total household hours are greater (by a small amount) than the sum of the hours of husbands and wives because it also includes childcare rendered by family members (probably older children) between 15 and 17 years. (iii) Components may not add up to their respective totals due to rounding. (iv) There were 4,396 families, of which 1086 and 3310 had nonemployed and employed wives, respectively. (v) 1,120 consumer units reported spending on childcare, of which 170 and 950 had, respectively, employed and nonemployed wives.

 Turning to hours of childcare, we observe that the average monthly hours are 72 hours less for families with an employed wife than a nonemployed wife, reflecting, to some extent, the higher spending on childcare services among the former.
 Both supervisory and direct care hours are lower.
 Divergent patterns of change are evident for wives and husbands.
-Employed wives’ average hours of childcare are 76 hours lesser than their nonemployed counterparts.
-The intrahousehold division of childcare responsibilities shifts markedly in wives’ favor with employment—the share of employed wives in total household hours of childcare is 58 percent, which is ten percentage points lower than that of nonemployed wives’ average share.
+Employed wives’ average hours of childcare are 76 hours less than their nonemployed counterparts.
+The intrahousehold division of childcare responsibilities shifts markedly in wives’ favor with employment—the share of employed wives in total household hours of childcare is 58 percent, ten percentage points lower than that of nonemployed wives’ average share.
 However, on average, husbands with an employed wife engage in childcare for about 6 hours more than those with a nonemployed wife.
-Most of the difference between them is accounted for by the higher average hours of supervisory care of husbands in dual-earner families.
+Most of the difference between them is accounted for by the higher average hours of supervisory care for husbands in dual-earner families.
 Our additional tabulation (not reported in the table) showed that 96 percent of the difference in supervisory care among husbands could be attributed to supervision that does not overlap with other household production (e.g., keeping an eye on the children while watching TV).
 Supervisory care that coincides with other household work (e.g., watching children while cooking) played a trivial role in shaping the difference.

 Families with children and a single, employed reference person face different constraints.
-Most of them are households with one adult, thus eliminating the possibility of sharing childcare or household financial responsibilities with another adult.
+Most are households with one adult, thus eliminating the possibility of sharing childcare or household financial responsibilities with another adult.
 Since the constraints imposed by childcare are generally more severe for families with children under 13 (because they admittedly require supervision), we consider this group here.
 The caveats we outlined earlier regarding relatively small cell sizes apply naturally, with even greater force for families with a single reference person.
-Our estimates indicate that childcare expenditures are associated with lower hours of childcare (Table 5-7).
-The reduction appears true for both single females and single males, amounting to roughly 40 minutes per day for females and an hour and 10 minutes for men.
+Our estimates indicate that childcare expenditures are associated with fewer hours of childcare (Table 5-7).
+The reduction appears true for both single females and single males, amounting to roughly 40 minutes per day for females and 1 hour and 10 minutes for men.
 However, the cell sizes are pretty low for those who purchase childcare services (144 and 29, respectively).
 Single-female families purchase childcare services at about the same rate as dual-earner families (29 percent), while the rate among single-male families is lower at 21 percent (these estimates are not shown in the table).

 Table 5-7 Families with children under 13 years and a single, employed reference person: average monthly childcare expenditures and average monthly hours of childcare provided by the family, 2019